 Digitalization efforts also increase overall efficiency, says Heli Kilpala, Group Strategy and Digitalization Director at Azelis.
 “We see a twofold efficiency gain” with digital tools, both for employees and customers.

-Kilpala credits digital tools like the ERP, CRM, MDM, PIM, and eCommerce for enabling data centralization.
+Kilpala credits digital tools like the ERP, CRM, MDM, and PIM eCommerce for enabling data centralization.
 Centralizing information around data governance and processes eliminates many duplicated efforts.
 The result is added freedom from routine tasks, more time for value-added activities, better focus on customers, and the agility to quickly react to trends.

 Surviving a Pandemic With a Digital-First Strategy